dreessen-n/neovim_plugin_reviews/README.md

 > The plugin heading on the dashboard links to the reivew on the app.
 >
 > The plugin heading in the review is linked so user can quickly view the repo on GitHub.
+>
+> The dashboard is sorted by category so users can see reviews of similar plugins.

 ## Dashboard